 Entries from February 2008 ↓

-A few weeks ago, when a missionary friend was visiting from Japan, I offered to keep his son for a day to free him up for some appointments.
+Recently, when a missionary friend was visiting from Japan, I offered to keep his son for a day to free him up for some appointments.
 Since Rees was alone, I invited my grandson Eli over as a playmate, hauled out a huge crate of Legos, and set the boys loose.
-I could barely pull them away to eat a hasty lunch before Rees declared, “Can I go back upstairs now?
+I could barely pull them away to eat a hasty lunch before Rees declared: “Can I go back upstairs now?
 Legos don’t build themselves, you know!”

 So what does this little anecdote have to do with writing?
 Simply put, just as a Lego vehicle can’t take shape without the intentional efforts of a builder, your child cannot learn to write without intentional effort from you.